statamic/spock/README.md

 # Spock

-## Perform commands when content has been published.
+> Perform commands when content has been published.

-> Who better to listen for a publish event than a commander of the enterprise with the biggest ears?
+This addon essentially just listens for an event, and dispatches commands.
+Who better to listen and command than a Starship Commander with large ears?

-This addon is useful for automatically committing content.

 ## Installation
 1. Copy over the files into the `site` folder.